wuh0007/gov_spending_web/README.md

 **Troubleshooting:**

 For some reason, the deployed severless app didn't correctly load static files stored in static folder, thus css and js content are written and stored in html <style> and <script> file.
 Have tried to use AWS S3 to store static files, but same error happened.
-Will figure this out in the future.
+Will figure this out in the future work.

 ## Showcase